apigee/apigee-go-gen/README.md

     #...
 ```

-### YAML to Bundle Command
+### YAML to API Proxy Command

-**Purpose:** This command takes an existing YAML document and converts it into a ready-to-use API Proxy bundle.
+**Purpose:** This command takes an existing YAML document and converts it into a ready-to-use API proxy bundle.

 This command plays a crucial part in streamlining your Apigee development process.
 Here's how it works:

-1. **Design:** Craft your API Proxy configuration using the more readable and manageable YAML format.
+1. **Design:** Craft your API proxy configuration using the more readable and manageable YAML format.
-2. **Convert:** Feed your YAML document into the command to get a fully compliant API Proxy bundle.
+2. **Convert:** Feed your YAML document into the command to get a fully compliant API proxy bundle.
 3. **Deploy:** Use the Apigee CLI to deploy the bundle

 **Usage**

-The `yaml-to-bundle` command takes two parameters `-input` and `-output`
+The `yaml-to-apiproxy` command takes two parameters `-input` and `-output`

-* `--input` is the YAML document that contains the API Proxy definitions
+* `--input` is the YAML document that contains the API proxy definitions

 * `--output` is either a bundle zip or a bundle directory to be created